equinor/promptly/sussman/README.md

 This folder contains the relevant figures, along with the actual text Sussman gave.

+The so-called [Sussman anomaly](https://en.wikipedia.org/wiki/Sussman_anomaly) starts with the figure shown in `problem_1-3-a.png`, which is a solution to problem 1.3.

 ---

 &copy; Gerald Sussman 1973 and reproduced here under the fair use doctrine